 There has been talk for years about call centre staff being particularly at risk from the Artificial Intelligence (AI).
 Gartner are suggesting that things are now starting to happen.
 At the end of 2017 about 70% of all use cases in AI were related to customer service and call centres.

 The Robots are Coming.

-With all the talk of “the robots are coming” and “adapt or die” headlines, I cannot put into words how frustrated I get when I call a bank, a telco or a utilities supplier and am obviously being handled by an automated handler that does not understand my northern accent, or what I am trying to achieve.
+With all the talk of “the robots are coming” and “adapt or die” headlines.
+I cannot put into words how frustrated I get when I call a bank, a telco or a utilities supplier.
+I’m obviously being handled by an automated handler that does not understand my northern accent, or what I am trying to achieve.

-We go round and round in circles over the same questions where the robot checks my response by repeating it back to me incorrectly and then says “is that correct” and I shout “NO!!” to be faced with “OK, let’s try again….”.
+We go round and round in circles over the same questions where the robot checks my response by repeating it back to me incorrectly.
+Then says “is that correct” and I shout “NO” to be faced with “OK, let’s try again….”.

-On a more positive note I was really pleased to read a recent article about a contact centre where the people handling the calls are human, but there is also a robot listening into the call, helping the contact centre agent to deal with the customer.
+On a more positive note I was really pleased to read a recent article about a contact centre where the people handling the calls are human.
+However there is also a robot listening into the call, helping the contact centre agent to deal with the customer.
 The robot augments the human to make them more efficient, not replace them.

-Allstate Insurance use the robot tech to provide the information staff need to answer phone-based customer queries, reducing call durations from 4.6 to 4.2 minutes on average.
+Allstate Insurance use the robot technology to provide the information staff need to answer phone-based customer queries.
+This reduces call duration from 4.6 to 4.2 minutes on average.
 That might not sound much, but those saved seconds add up across millions of calls in an industry where time is money.